tyaSHEN/MMM/README.md

 The code is available in for Example 1 in "**1.
 Morb & Dis.R**" and for Example 2 in "**2.
 Marriage.R**".

-Our data is not included in this repository.
+The data are not included in this repository.
 However, it is publicly available from https://hrsdata.isr.umich.edu/data-products/rand-hrs-longitudinal-file-2018.
 Account can be registered on the HRS website.

 For other enquiries related to the paper please email tianyu.shen@anu.edu.au